ttulka/boundary-io-streams/README.md

 byte[] boundary = ...
 os.write(boundary);
 ```
-It's not necessary to use `BoundaryOutputStream` for being able to use `BoundaryInputStream` and `IterableBoundaryInputStream`.
+It's not necessary to use `BoundaryOutputStream` for being able to use `BoundaryInputStream` and/or `IterableBoundaryInputStream`.